-by the 2017 NBA Awards host, his friend Drake, who told the audience "LeBron James recently went bald and social media went — Oh sorry, this is a joke from 2007
+by the 2017 NBA Awards host, his friend, Drake, who told the audience "LeBron James recently went bald and social media went Oh sorry, this is a joke from 2007

 , whilst dressed in a replica of James' 'marmite' - love it or hate it - Thom Browne short suit look.
 This was the outfit LeBron was wearing when he walked out of the post-game press conference after being questioned about JR's antics.
-Next Andrews speculated as to which basketball team the then Cavs star may join next, teasing "LeBron’s beard says ‘take me to Philly,’ but his hair says, ‘take us to the Clippers.’”
+Next Andrews speculated as to which basketball team the then Cavs star may join next, teasing "LeBron’s beard says ‘take me to Philly,’ but his hair says, ‘take us to the Clippers.’

 As Drake's gag suggests, LeBron James' receding has been giving comedians material for many years, not to mention providing work for video game

 LeBron jokes about hair loss

 receives?
 It's hard to tell given he rarely opens up on the subject, but the fact that the 33 year old power forward has been known to crack a hair loss joke

 , however.
 And the repeated rise and fall of his hairline, as well as some thinning on top

 notes that people think he has been using dye to conceal his thinning edges, he confirmed that what we see is all the baller's own hair - something which would also be true if he had undergone a hair transplant

-Whilst there are two clinically-proven medications – one oral and one topical, both MHRA licensed and FDA approved - to help stabilise shedding and promote hair regrowth, consistency is the key to letting them do their job.
+Whilst there are two clinically-proven treatments - one oral and one topical, both MHRA licensed and FDA approved - to help stabilise shedding and promote hair regrowth, consistency is the key to letting them do their job.
 That is, inhibiting DHT

 Getting the most out of male hair loss treatment

-When a man starts a pharmaceutical-based hair regimen, it is important that he talks through any queries or concerns with his hair loss specialist
+When a man starts a hair treatment regimen, it is important that he talks through any queries or concerns with his hair loss specialist

-With his production company set to release a remake of the classic 1990's hip hop movie, House Party, if LeBron does want to make his rumoured cameo appearance, he'll need to start looking around for hair loss solutions soon if he wants any chance of sporting an iconic Kid 'n' Play hi-top fade hairstyle - without cosmetic assistance!
+With his production company set to release a remake of the classic 1990's hip hop movie House Party, if LeBron does want to make his rumoured cameo appearance, he'll need to start looking around for hair loss solutions soon if he wants any chance of sporting an iconic Kid 'n' Play hi-top fade hairstyle - without cosmetic assistance!